-I’m not going to go into why group training is inefficient here; I wrote a whole article on it here.
+I’m not going to go into why group training is inefficient here.
 To read more about why it’s important to improve your training quality and how you can do it you can also download my training and nutrition guide Results Training for Professionals.

 From her nutrition history assessment Lucy had been following the I Quit Sugar program; that program is great; initially for learning about food, how to cook and if you’re in the beginning stages of losing weight and training.

 However Lucy wasn’t in the beginning stages and she had been training for a long time already; her body was in very much need of carbs and other forms of energy to support her training and recovery.
 Without them her body would go under stress and hold onto body-fat; instead of losing it.